katsudon16/GNMF/README.md

 ## Graph regularized NMF implementation

+### Notes

-The current structure follows the example files structure in [nimfa](https://github.com/marinkaz/nimfa).
-COIL20 image dataset is used for current testing.
+- The current structure follows the example files structure in [nimfa](https://github.com/marinkaz/nimfa)
+- COIL20 image dataset is used for testing
+- The algorithm iterates 100x and manages to produce decreasing objective function values

 ### Todo list